software-mansion-labs/appjs-2023-workshop-reanimated/src/lessons/CircleGestures/README.md

 <details>

 <summary>
-create a scale sharedValue starting from 1
+create a `x` sharedValue starting from 1
 </summary>

 ```jsx